2. Numeric vectors#

 lty=c("solid", "dashed"), col=c("black", "red"), bg="white")

-Inspired by the above, plot the following functions:
+Thusly inspired, plot the following functions:

 \(|\sin x^2|\), \(\left|\sin |x|\right|\), \(\sqrt{\lfloor x\rfloor}\),